 Right from corrupt scientists looking for huge grants, the governments trying to inflict fear on the public, or organized groups like Illuminati, the deniers present so many conspiracy theories to prove that climate change is fake.

-However, these are just claims, backed with no real evidence.
+However, these are just claims, backed by no real evidence.
 The idea that all these scientists and research conducted over the years are meant to mislead the public, is even ridiculous.
 If climate change was indeed fake, wouldn’t we be seeing big oil corporations, who are the main producers of fossil fuels, offering huge grants for scientific research to prove the same?

 Well, as we put it at the beginning; it’s all but an unfounded idea.
 Imagine some renowned world leaders like Donald Trump claiming that climate change was Chinese-funded.
 It’s even funnier than it’s absurd!